opendatasoft/ods-documentation/content/explore/calendars/simple_calendars/en/article.md

 The OpenDataSoft platform lets you easily create calendar views from your published datasets.

-![A calendar built from a dataset containing all events from OpenAgenda](calendar_result.png)
+![A calendar built from a dataset containing all events from OpenAgenda](calendar_result.png) _A calendar built from a dataset containing all events from OpenAgenda_

 ## Datasets requirements